Clear Concise Sentences

 A sentence consists of an arrangement of words to transmit a thought.
 The words you select, their clarity, conciseness, and how you arrange them directly affects whether your audience will understand your message.
 A clear and logical sentence is one that has both coherence and unity.
 A concise sentence expresses an idea with as few words as possible.
 Your written (and spoken) communication must be clear, direct, and understandable.
 The following guidelines will help you communicate clearly.

 a.
 Choose effective words and phrases.
-The words and phrases you choose directly affects the clarity and conciseness of each sentence.
+The words and phrases you choose directly affect the clarity and conciseness of each sentence.
 As you select the words and phrases for each sentence ask yourself, “Do these words and phrases effectively say what I want?
 Would my reader understand them?”
 If you can’t answer yes, then you need to re-examine what you are trying to say.

 (1) Use concrete words.
 Concrete words are easy to understand because they relate to the five senses.
 For example, the term M16A2 is meaningful to a military audience because it represents an object that you can see, feel, and use.
 Abstract words, on the other hand, are hard to understand because they fail to recall experiences of the five senses.
 Some language experts describe words in terms of an abstraction ladder.